Latest Tables of Contents with Summaries

 Dzjadz`ko A.M., Grand PhD in Medical sciences, Associate Professor (Minsk, Belarus)

-Karpov I.A., Grand PhD in Medical sciences, Professor (Minsk, Belarus)
+Karpov I.A., Corresponding Member of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)

 Kozlovkij V.i., Grand PhD in Medical sciences, Professor (Vitebsk, Belarus)